jaspector

 Monday through Friday, 8:00 AM to 4:00 PM

-Typical inspection sequence: Typical sequence: footing, foundation, and plumbing rough-in; concrete slab and under-floor; lowest floor elevation; framing and masonry; lath and gypsum board where applicable; fire and smoke-resistant penetrations; other or special inspections as required; final inspection.
+Typical sequence: Typical sequence: footing, foundation, and plumbing rough-in; concrete slab and under-floor; lowest floor elevation; framing and masonry; lath and gypsum board where applicable; fire and smoke-resistant penetrations; other or special inspections as required; final inspection.
 Final elevation documentation is required before final inspection in flood hazard areas.

-Do I need a building permit in Houma, LA?
+01 Do I need a building permit in Houma, LA?

 Permits are required for commercial and residential construction including new construction of primary or additional structures, additions, mobile home placement, solar panels, and any construction, enlargement, alteration, repair, moving, demolition, or occupancy change of a building or structure, or installation of regulated electrical, gas, mechanical, or plumbing systems.

-How much does a building permit cost in Houma, LA?
+02 How much does a building permit cost in Houma, LA?

+Building permit fees in Houma, LA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential new construction or addition $200 minimum; residential renovation up to $5,000: $25; detached residential accessory structures: $75; commercial new construction, addition, or renovation: $200 minimum..
 Fees are calculated as: Residential new construction or addition: 45 cents per square foot with trade permits included.
 Residential renovations and repairs: flat fee tiers.
 Commercial new construction, addition, or renovation: $3 per $1,000 of contractual project value, or 60 cents per square foot if project cost is not evidenced by a valid contract, with trade permits included..

-How do I apply for a building permit in Houma, LA?
+03 How do I apply for a building permit in Houma, LA?

-1. Confirm whether the project needs a permit and determine whether zoning, floodplain, coastal, historic district, sewer, driveway, or planning commission approvals will also be required.
+To apply for a building permit in Houma, LA, follow these steps: 1.
+Confirm whether the project needs a permit and determine whether zoning, floodplain, coastal, historic district, sewer, driveway, or planning commission approvals will also be required.
 2. Obtain or confirm the 911 site address and legal property description, then prepare the site plan, construction drawings, and any required supporting documents such as elevation certificates, FEMA/NFIP nonconversion paperwork, State Fire Marshal approval, and Louisiana Department of Health approvals.
 3. Submit the permit application in person at the Permit Office between 8:00 AM and 4:00 PM Monday through Friday, or submit online through MGO Connect at any time.
 4. Upload or deliver plans in an accepted format (PDF, email, CD-ROM, or USB drive) after coordinating with permit staff.
 5. Pay permit fees in full at application.
 Only completed applications containing all required information will be accepted.
 6. TPCG reviews the application and, if compliant, issues the building permit as soon as practicable.
 If incomplete or noncompliant, the application is rejected with reasons stated.
 7. After permit issuance, post the permit, proceed with work, and request required inspections through final approval and certificate issuance as applicable.

-How long does it take to get a building permit in Houma, LA?
+04 How long does it take to get a building permit in Houma, LA?

-What work is exempt from building permits in Houma, LA?
+05 What work is exempt from building permits in Houma, LA?

-How do I schedule a building inspection in Houma, LA?
+06 How do I schedule a building inspection in Houma, LA?

-Inspections can be scheduled via: (985) 873-6567, MGO Connect portal (logged-in accounts).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Houma, LA via: (985) 873-6567, MGO Connect portal (logged-in accounts).
 At least 24-hour notice may be required..

-Other cities in Terrebonne Parish
+Other jurisdictions in Terrebonne Parish.

-View all Terrebonne Parish jurisdictions →
+All Terrebonne Parish jurisdictions →